 Booklets and CDs available from FAIR multimedia

 Fair (Family Advice and Information Resource) is an organisation who provides information for people with learning difficulties.

-Their booklets, CDs and other materials have easy to read information on a range of subjects including checking for cancers, living with cancer, bowel cancer and maintaining good health.
+Their booklets, CDs and other materials have easy to read information on a range of subjects including checking for cancers, living with cancer and maintaining good health.

 This booklet gives illustrated advice to women about how to check their breasts for early signs of cancer.
 It also contains tips on staying healthy and looking and feeling good.